StephenDsouza90/python-flask-rest-api/README.md

 localhost:8080
 ```

 In this app, the courses and students data has already been created in the courses_data and students_data objects respectively.
-The assignment_data has an empty list through which the client can alter it as required.
+The assignment_data object has an empty list through which the client can alter it as required.

 ### create_app()